-27. Operation of the Venue will be benefitted by the 'hands on' involvement of principal director of the Applicant company, Tim McLernon, who has a strong reputation and proven track record in management of sizable tavern venues in Western Australia.
+- 27. Operation of the Venue will be benefitted by the 'hands on' involvement of principal director of the Applicant company, Tim McLernon, who has a strong reputation and proven track record in management of sizable tavern venues in Western Australia. - 28.
+Staff and approved managers of the Venue will be subject to initial induction and ongoing in-house training to ensure the highest standards of service and a comprehensive knowledge of all legal requirements under the Act.
+Special emphasis will be placed upon responsible service principles (see below).

-- 28. Staff and approved managers of the Venue will be subject to initial induction and ongoing in-house training to ensure the highest standards of service and a comprehensive knowledge of all legal requirements under the Act.
-Special emphasis will be placed upon responsible service principles (see below). - 29.
-The Applicant's previous track record in the hospitality industry provides a high degree of confidence that the Venue will be responsibly operated with a strong commitment to the responsible service of alcohol at all times. - 30.
+- 29. The Applicant's previous involvement in the WA hospitality industry provides a high degree of confidence that the Venue will be responsibly operated with a strong commitment to RSA at all times. - 30.
 The Applicant has developed a wide range policies and procedures relating to all aspects of operational which all staff members will be expected to follow as documented in the Venue Management Plan, a copy of which is attached and marked A3.